ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-12-17-filipino-llm.md

 [^1]: The Cebuano Wikipedia is the second-largest Wikipedia in terms of number of articles.
 Although this appears impressive, its size is due to an article-generating bot called [Lsjbot](https://en.wikipedia.org/wiki/Lsjbot) rather than a dedicated group of Wikipedia volunteers.
 Unfortunately, the articles in Cebuano Wikipedia are unnatural and do not reflect how the language is actually used by native speakers.
-[^2]: This year we published [SEACrowd](https://aclanthology.org/2024.emnlp-main.296/), [Universal NER](https://aclanthology.org/2024.naacl-long.243/), and the [largest Tagalog UD Treebank](https://huggingface.co/collections/UD-Filipino/universal-dependencies-for-tagalog-67573d625baa5036fd59b317), but most of these efforts started back in 2023.
+[^2]: This year we published SEACrowd {% cite lovenia2024b --file notebook/filipino-llm.bib %}, Universal NER {% cite mayhew2024 --file notebook/filipino-llm.bib %}, and the [largest Tagalog UD Treebank](https://huggingface.co/collections/UD-Filipino/universal-dependencies-for-tagalog-67573d625baa5036fd59b317), but most of these efforts started back in 2023.

+## References

+{% bibliography --file notebook/filipino-llm.bib %}